 In this digital age, our data is being mined like never before.
-One site that compiles information about your personal life — mostly pulling from various public records — is MyLife.com.
+One website that compiles information about you — mostly pulling from public records — is MyLife.com.

-In this article, I’m going to share with you some steps you can take to have your personal information removed from MyLife.com.
+In this article, I’m going to share with you steps you can take to have your personal information removed from MyLife.com.
 Here are two different ways to start:

 - Call MyLife at (888) 704-1900